Recycling Do’s and Don’ts in Sydney

 1) Put plastic bags in the yellow recycling bin.

-A common mistake that households make is putting plastic bags in the yellow recycling bin along with recyclable waste.
+A common mistake households make is putting plastic bags in the yellow recycling bin and recyclable waste.
 Plastic bags and other soft plastic should not be placed in the yellow wheelie bin.
-Instead, drop them off at a Redcycle near you.

 2) Put waste that contain food debris in the recycling bin.